KripKrop72724/Pagasys/README.md

 All models participate in the standard scoping and permission system so admins only manage objects within their company or branch.

+### Holiday recalculation

+Roster entries created before a holiday is edited or removed may become out of sync with the latest calendar.
+Pagasys treats the holiday table as the source of truth.
+Any holiday update or deletion automatically enqueues a Celery task that recalculates `is_holiday`/`was_holiday` flags for roster entries whose effective calendar matches the changed holiday.
+Manual overrides on existing entries are preserved, and an audit log records each holiday change for traceability.

 ## Testing & Linting